pinz30/Goku/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [AstrakoBotSupport](https://t.me/AstrakoBotSupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Bergabut ria](https://t.me/beergabutria) or simply submit a pull request on the readme.